port-labs/port-docs/docs/exporters/bitbucket-exporter/exporting-repositories.md

     port:
       entity:
         mappings:
-          identifier: ".name" # the identifier of the entity will be the repository name + the pull request id, and after the creation of the entity the exporter will send `PATCH` requests to update this pull request within Port
+          identifier: ".name" # the Entity identifier will be the repository name + the pull request ID.
+After the creation of the Entity, the exporter will send `PATCH` requests to update this pull request within Port.
           title: ".name"
           blueprint: '"repository"'
           properties: